Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - aerobics

-Plantar fasciitis is more likely to occur if you have increased the amount of these activities recently.
+Plantar fasciitis is more likely to happen if you increase the amount of these activities or start a new form of exercise.

 It can also be caused by: